 where $\hhh_0^1(V)$ is the space of horizontal vector fields of class $C^1$ with compact support in $V$, and $\norm{U}_{K,\infty}=\sup_{p\in V} \norm{U_p}_K$.
-The integral is computed with respect to the Riemannian measure $d\hh^1$ of the left-invariant Riemannian metric $g$.
+The integral is computed with respect to the Riemannian measure $d\hh^1$ of the left-invariant Riemannian metric $g$, and the divergence is the one associated to $g$.
 When $K=D$, the closed unit disk centered at the origin of $\rr^2$, the $K$-perimeter coincides with classical sub-Riemannian perimeter.